 Abstract

-Over the last two decades there has been a broad paradigm shift in our understanding of gastric cancer (GC) and its premalignant states from gross histological models to increasingly precise molecular descriptions.
-In this review we reflect upon the historic approaches to describing premalignant lesions and GC, highlight the current molecular landscape and how this could inform future risk assessment prevention strategies.
+Over the last two decades, there has been a broad paradigm shift in our understanding of gastric cancer and its premalignant states, from gross histological models to increasingly precise molecular descriptions.
+In this review, we reflect upon historic approaches for describing premalignant lesions and gastric cancer, and highlight the current molecular landscape and how this may inform future risk assessment prevention strategies.

 Key words: Helicobacter pylori; Correa cascade; Atrophic gastritis; Intestinal metaplasia; Point of no return; Dysplasia; Stem cells; Gastric cancer

-Core tip: Despite recent advances in our understanding of the molecular and cellular events involved in gastric cancer, little is known about how gastric premalignant lesions actually lead to this usually lethal disease (5 years survival about 20% in most Western countries).
+Core tip: Despite recent advances in our understanding of the molecular and cellular events involved in gastric cancer, little is known about how gastric premalignant lesions actually lead to this usually lethal disease (5-year survival of about 20% in most Western countries).
 It is still not clear whether some or all of these lesions are directly involved in the process of gastric carcinogenesis or whether they are simply bystanders.
-In this review, we attempt to shed some light into how our current understanding of premalignant lesions may be used to improve patient stratification and lead to better overall patient survival rates.
+In this review, we attempt to shed some light on how our current understanding of premalignant lesions may be used to improve patient stratification and lead to better overall patient survival rates.

-Athanasios Koulis, Andrew Buckle, Alex Boussioutas.
-Premalignant lesions and gastric cancer: Current understanding.
+Koulis A, Buckle A, Boussioutas A. Premalignant lesions and gastric cancer: Current understanding.
 World J Gastrointest Oncol 2019; In press

 Introduction